Shared purity and concurrence of a mixture of ground and low-lying excited states as indicators of quantum phase transitions: Abstract

 \section{Abstract}

-We investigate the efficacy of shared purity, a measure of quantum correlation that is independent of separability-entanglement paradigm, as a quantum phase transition indicator in comparison with concurrence, a bipartite entanglement measure.
-The order parameters are investigated for a mixture of the ground state and low-lying excited states of the systems considered.
+We investigate the efficacy of shared purity, a measure of quantum correlation that is independent of the separability-entanglement paradigm, as a quantum phase transition indicator in comparison with concurrence, a bipartite entanglement measure.
+The order parameters are investigated for thermal states, pseudo-thermal states and more, of the systems considered.
 In the case of the one-dimensional $J_1-J_2$ Heisenberg quantum spin model and the one-dimensional transverse-field quantum Ising model, shared purity turns out to be as effective as concurrence in indicating quantum phase transitions.
 In the two-dimensional $J_1-J_2$ Heisenberg quantum spin model, shared purity indicates the two quantum phase transitions present in the model, while concurrence detects only one of them.
 Moreover, we find diverging finite-size scaling exponents for the order parameters near the transitions in odd- and even-sized systems governed by the one-dimensional \(J_1-J_2\) model, as had previously been reported for quantum spins on odd- and even-legged ladders.
 It is plausible that the divergence is related to a M{\"o}bius strip-like boundary condition required for odd-sized systems, while for even-sized systems, the usual periodic boundary condition is sufficient.